-In addition to meeting with the GHC, GHURA met with GHC as well as other nonprofit organizations and government agencies via Zoom, email, and in-person meetings.
-GHURA also put out a notice in the local newspaper and the agency's website giving notice for the public hearing held on HOME-ARP.
+In addition to meeting with the Guam Homeless Coalition, Guam's Continuum of Care, GHURA met with other nonprofit organizations and government agencies via Zoom and in-person meetings.
+GHURA also put out a notice in the local newspaper and GHURA's website giving notice for the public hearing held on HOME-ARP, as well as the public comment period.